open-cluster-management-io/open-cluster-management-io.github.io/content/zh/concepts/addon.md

 configurations.

-For example, if the add-on user updates the "deploy-config" and wants to apply the change to the add-ons at a rate of 25%.
-If with 100 clusters, 25 clusters will apply the change each time.
+For example, if the add-on user updates the "deploy-config" and wants to apply the change to the add-ons to a "canary" [decision group](https://open-cluster-management.io/concepts/placement/#decision-strategy) first.
+If all the add-on upgrade successfully, then upgrade the rest of clusters progressively per cluster at a rate of 25%.
 The rollout strategy can be defined as follows:

 ```yaml
 apiVersion: addon.open-cluster-management.io/v1alpha1